• Bread Machine

 • I like to include a “hint” of rosemary in my potato bread in order to add a little extra flavor.
 Other flavor possibilities include black or white pepper, Italian seasoning, diced chives, etc.

-• Many bakers like to make an indent in the top of the flour in order to hold the bread machine yeast in place (looks sort of like a small flour volcano with a yeast crater).
+• Many bakers like to make a pocket on the top of the flour in order to hold the bread machine yeast in place (looks sort of like a small flour volcano with a yeast-filled crater).
 This is done to prevent the yeast from falling into the liquid ingredients (and activating prematurely) and/or coming into contact with the salt until the bread machine is turned on.

 • Do not open the lid of the bread machine during the baking cycle.
 This will release the heat and cause baking problems.